-Hawking achieved commercial success with several works of popular science in which he discusses his own theories and cosmology in general.
-His book 'A brief history of time' appeared on the British Sunday times, best-seller list for a recordbreaking 237 weeks.
-Hawking was a fellow of the royal society (FRS), a lifetime member of the pontifical academy of sciences, and a recipient of the presidential metal of sciences, the highest civilian award in the United States.
-In 2002, Hawking was ranked number 25 in the BBC's poll of the 100 greatest Britons.
+Hawking was a fellow of the royal society (FRS), a lifetime member of the pontifical academy of sciences, and a recipient of the presidential medal of sciences, the highest civilian award in the United States.
+In 2002, Hawking was ranked number 25 in the BBC’s poll of the 100 greatest Britons.

 As mentioned in BBC News published on 14th March 2018, Hawking’s discoveries were enlisted as follows:

 With the Oxford mathematician Roger Penrose, he showed that if there was a Big Bang, it must have started from an infinitely small point- a singularity.

 Black holes radiate energy known as Hawking radiation, while gradually losing mass.
 This is due to quantum effects near the edge of the black hole, a region called the event horizon.

 He predicted the existence of mini-black holes at the time of the Big Bang.
 These black holes would have shed mass until they vanished, potentially ending their lives in an explosion that would release vast amounts of energy.

 In the 1970s, Hawking considered whether the particles and light that enter a black hole were ultimately destroyed if the black hole evaporated.
 Hawking initially thought that this “information” was lost from the universe.
 But the US physicist Leonard Susskind disagreed.
 These ideas became known as the information paradox.
 In 2004, Hawking conceded that the information must be conserved.